 E = 40–49

 G = 20–29

-If a Key Stage 4 student passes at least 7 IGCSE subjects, including two from Group 1 and one each of Groups 2 to 5, the student will receive a Cambridge International Certificate in Education (ICE).
+If a Key Stage 4 student passes at least seven IGCSE subjects, including two from Group 1 and one from each of Groups 2–5, the student will receive a Cambridge International Certificate in Education (ICE).

-If a student studies more than 7 IGCSE subjects, the 7 best results will be used to calculate the Cambridge ICE grade.
+If a student studies more than seven IGCSE subjects, the seven best results will be used to calculate the Cambridge ICE grade.

-Secondary 11 students at OIS take all their exams in late April, May and June.
-Please be aware that Enterprise, Physical Education Theory, Art & Design, as well as Global Perspectives, are project-based subjects with coursework due in March of the exam year.
+S11 students at OIS take all their exams in late April, May, and June.
+Please be aware that enterprise, physical education theory, art and design, as well as global perspectives, are project-based subjects with coursework due in March of the exam year.
 Language subjects also require oral examinations to be carried out in March.